SHND/args-command-router/README.md

 - `helpOnNoTarget`: Show help when no PathItem found for the passed commands.
 - `helpOnNoCallback`: Show help when PathItem is found but no callbacks are defined on that pathItem.
 - `helpOnVerifySwitchFailure`: Show help if the `verifySwitches` config is set to true but switches for that pathItem not matched.
-- `helpOnAskedForHelp`: Show help when user deliberatly asks for help. e.g. when `helpType` is `switch` and `helpShortSwitch` is passed.
+- `helpOnAskedForHelp`: Show help when user deliberatly asks for help. e.g. when user pass `-h`.